 In face of rising crime rates, it will be a smart move to initiate a background check on people you come in contact with.
-You do not want to discover all of a sudden that the person you have recently been dating has a history of sexual violence.
-The following article will demonstrate how to trace Marin County arrest records in addition to warrants and court dockets.
-Knowledge means safety and it is better to run all the checks you can than putting yourself at unnecessary risk.
+You surely have no intention of dating a person who has a history of sexual violence or you do not want your children's nanny to have criminal record.
+The following article will demonstrate how to run a Marin County warrant search and how to trace arrest records.
+Knowledge means safety and it is better to run all the checks you can than putting yourself or your loved ones at unnecessary risk.

 Finding Marin County court records

 To find out whether a person has ever been prosecuted, convicted of a crime and was, consequently, sentenced to jail or prison, you will need to access criminal court dockets.
 They can be found at the county's Superior Court (3501 Civic Center, Vera Schultz Dr. San Rafael, CA 94903).
 Their website (https://www.marincourt.org) includes a public index where you can do a criminal case search.

 Using This Website to Run a Background Check

 There is another option for a Marin County warrant search.
 The name-based inquiry tool offered by this website presents a full criminal history report on any person that matters to you.
 Each report includes arrest records, outstanding warrants, court dockets and criminal records which were issued in any of CA counties and all over the country.
 The data is accurate and up-to-date.
 All searches are anonymous and confidential.
 Service fees are low.